TwistTRL/react-module-development-notes/README.md

 npm run predeploy   # Equivalent to `npm run build` npm run deploy   # Use gh-pages to push a second github.io branch to the repository
 ```
-In addition `npm install` is now hooked with `npm run dist`.
+~~In addition `npm install` is now hooked with `npm run dist`.
 You can count on the dist script to run when you run `npm install` inside the package, or when you install this package from another project.
-In other word, the dist script automatically transpiles your package when installed.
+In other word, the dist script automatically transpiles your package when installed.~~ (Turns out, install script is a bad idea.
+In my own experience, install script puts additional requirement on parent project: whoever that is going to install this package, will require installing @babel v7.x.
+It is better to transpile the `src` into `dist` and simply distribute that.)
 As you can probably tell, everything in `src/lib` is transpiled and moved to `dist` folder for distribution.
 Therefore, you should write you components in `src/lib`, but still you can write react app outside of `src/lib`.
 The react app can import components from `src/lib` and run as usual using `npm start` and deploy as usual using `npm deploy`.

 ## Set up babel